bakedziti420/dom-manipulation-and-events/readme.md

 **Hint:**

-* Grab the email list box
+* Grab the page title

 * Create a span element in the console with the classes `.fontello-angellist`